arpitjain799/alacorder/README.md

     * To start the interface, enter `python -m alacorder` or `python3 -m alacorder`.
 * On Mac, open the Terminal and enter `pip3 install alacorder` then `python3 -m alacorder`.
     * To start the interface, enter `python3 -m alacorder` or `python -m alacorder`.
-* Install [Anaconda Distribution](https://www.anaconda.com/products/distribution) to install Alacorder if the above methods do not work, or if you would like to open and edit this interactive tutorial on your desktop.
+* Install [Anaconda Distribution](https://www.anaconda.com/products/distribution) to install Alacorder if the above methods do not work, or if you would like to open and edit this interactive guide on your desktop.
     * After installation, create a virtual environment, open a terminal, and then repeat these instructions.
 If your copy of Alacorder is corrupted, use `pip uninstall alacorder` or `pip3 uninstall alacorder` and then reinstall it.
 There may be a newer version.

 > **Alacorder should automatically download and install dependencies upon setup, but you can also install the full list of dependencies yourself with `pip`: `pandas`, `numpy`, `PyPDF2`, `openpyxl`, `xlrd`, `xlwt`, `build`, `setuptools`, `xarray`, `jupyter`, `numexpr`, `bottleneck`.**